Abdallah-Afifi/Analysis-of-Sorting-Algorithms/Code Review/Bubble Sort.md

-The code you provided consists of two files: `BubbleSort.h` and `BubbleSort.cpp`.
-Let's analyze each file separately.

-`BubbleSort.h` is a header file that contains the declaration of a class called `BubbleSort`.
-Here's a breakdown of the code:

-1. `#ifndef BUBBLE_SORT_H` and `#define BUBBLE_SORT_H`: These preprocessor directives ensure that the header file is included only once in a compilation unit.
-They create an "include guard" to prevent multiple inclusions of the same header, which could cause compilation errors.

-2. `#include "SortingAlgorithm.h"`: This line includes another header file called `SortingAlgorithm.h`.
-It suggests that `BubbleSort` is a subclass of `SortingAlgorithm`.

-3. `#include <vector>`: This line includes the header file for the `std::vector` container class from the C++ Standard Library.
-It indicates that `std::vector<int>` will be used in the code.

-4. `class BubbleSort : public SortingAlgorithm`: This line declares the `BubbleSort` class, which is derived from the `SortingAlgorithm` class.
-It signifies that `BubbleSort` inherits the properties and behaviors of the `SortingAlgorithm` class.

-5. `public:`: This keyword specifies that the following member functions and variables are accessible to code outside the class.
+The given code represents an implementation of the Bubble Sort algorithm, which is a simple sorting algorithm.
+Let's break down the code and understand it step by step.

+First, we have the header file "BubbleSort.h" that includes the necessary dependencies and defines the class `BubbleSort`.
+It also includes the header file "SortingAlgorithm.h".
+The `BubbleSort` class is derived from the `SortingAlgorithm` class.

+The `BubbleSort` class has the following member functions:
-6. `BubbleSort();`: This is the declaration of the constructor for the `BubbleSort` class.
-Constructors are special member functions that initialize objects of a class.
+1. `BubbleSort()`: This is the constructor for the `BubbleSort` class.
+It initializes the `SortingAlgorithm` base class with the name "Bubble Sort".

-7. `void Sort(std::vector<int>& vec);`: This is the declaration of a member function called `Sort`, which takes a reference to a vector of integers as a parameter.
-It does not return any value (void).

-8. `void Model(int size);`: This is the declaration of another member function called `Model`, which takes an integer `size` as a parameter.
-It does not return any value (void).

-9. `#endif`: This preprocessor directive marks the end of the header file.
-It matches the `#ifndef` directive at the beginning and ensures that the content between them is included only once.

-Moving on to `BubbleSort.cpp`, it seems to contain the same code as `BubbleSort.h`.
-However, the file should typically contain the implementation of the functions declared in the header file.
-In this case, the code should provide the definitions for the constructor, `Sort`, and `Model` functions.
-But the code you provided repeats the same header file inclusion guard, which is incorrect.

-To correctly implement the `BubbleSort` class and its member functions, you need to provide the definitions in the `BubbleSort.cpp` file.
-The definitions should correspond to the declarations in the header file, and the implementation should include the actual logic for sorting and modeling.
+2. `void Sort(std::vector<int>& vec)`: This function performs the bubble sort algorithm on the input vector `vec`.
+It sorts the elements in ascending order.
+3. `void Model(int size)`: This function calculates a model value based on the size of the input.
+It uses the `std::pow` function from the `<cmath>` library to compute the square of the size.

+Next, we have the implementation file "BubbleSort.cpp".
+It includes the header files "BubbleSort.h" and "SortingAlgorithm.h".
+It also includes additional dependencies such as `<vector>`, `<string>`, and `<cmath>`.

+Inside the "BubbleSort.cpp" file, the constructor `BubbleSort::BubbleSort()` is defined.
+It calls the constructor of the base class `SortingAlgorithm` and passes the string "Bubble Sort" as the name.

+The `BubbleSort::Model(int size)` function is also defined in this file.
+It calculates a model value by raising the `size` parameter to the power of 2 using `std::pow`.
+The result is stored in the `model` member variable.

+Finally, the `BubbleSort::Sort(std::vector<int>& vec)` function is implemented.
+It takes a reference to a vector of integers (`vec`) as input and performs the bubble sort algorithm on it.
+The algorithm iterates over the vector multiple times, comparing adjacent elements and swapping them if they are in the wrong order.
+The `comparisons` and `swaps` member variables are updated during the sorting process to keep track of the number of comparisons and swaps performed.

+Overall, this code provides an implementation of the Bubble Sort algorithm and a few additional functions specific to the `BubbleSort` class.